As global warming brings us yet another hot hot summer here in Europe, we’re staying cool.

 We’re staying cool in our offices and the unusual thing is that we’re managing to do it without air conditioning.

-Our offices are part of the Can Gravada development.
+Our Spanish offices are part of the Can Gravada development.
 A 120 year old factory which has been ‘recycled’ into apartments and commercial space.
 Yes, recycling is good.
 120 years ago they knew how to build things, big and strong, high ceilings, thick walls.
 You get the picture.

 It just so happens that big thick walls are great for keeping the summer heat out whilst the high ceilings allow excess heat to rise up where it doesn’t bother us down-to-earth workers so much.
 A northerly facing orientation means that we don’t get the midday sun streaming through the windows and adding extractor fans at the opposite end of the offices to the windows means that we can create an airflow from the front windows to the back extractors, giving a nice flow of air.